 Slavery Was Brutal, and Jesus Knew It

 Since Jesus never condemned slavery, we might hope that he thought of slavery in the relatively benign forms that are sometimes found in the Old Testament.
 Not so.
-When he spoke about the relationship of slaves and masters, he assumed that violence and abuse were the order of the day.
+When he spoke about the relationship between slaves and masters, he assumed that violence and abuse were the order of the day.
 Typical is Luke 12:47-48, where even a servant who doesn’t know what he ought to do gets beaten.

 The servant who knows the master’s will and does not get ready or does not do what the master wants will be beaten with many blows.
 But the one who does not know and does things deserving punishment will be beaten with few blows.